-As the year starts, we look at trends for what’s next and what’s required for each company.
-I lead the customer service team at ClicData, and in the last few years we have seen a growth in how customer service plays a pivotal role in organization success, customer retention and customer onboarding.
-This is no different in 2018, and customer service continues to be the most critical department every organization needs to develop and flourish to achieve success.
+As the year starts, we look at customer service trends in 2018 for what’s next and what’s required for each company.
+I lead the customer service team at ClicData, and in the last few years, we have seen a growth in how customer service plays a pivotal role in organization success, customer retention, customer onboarding & overall consumer experience.
+This is no different for customer services trends in 2018, and customer service continues to be the most critical department every organization needs to develop and flourish to achieve success.

 For 2018, we see three major areas of customer service improvement that every SaaS business should focus on.

-1. AI is coming, but still not good enough to substitute human touch.
+1. AI is a popular customer service trend, but it’s still not good enough to create a great consumer experience.

 Even with the advent of companies and applications that provide automated responses and solutions for your customers, your customers are not content with them.
-Human interaction is still necessary and is the only way to ensure you are paying close attention to your customer demands and providing them with a personalized touch.
+Although utilizing AI is one the common customer service trends in 2018, human interaction is still necessary and is the only way to ensure you are paying close attention to your customer demands and providing them with a personalized touch.
 Every organization should ensure a substantial allocation to the development of areas where your customers are talking with a real human as early as possible instead of bots.
 Use technology to initiate the first conversation, but pivot it to a live human interaction as early as possible in your process.

-2. Say no to outsourcing your customer service.
+2. Say no to outsourcing your customer service trends in 2018.

-All said, if your CS team is not trained to be an expert on your product or you don’t have the right person on your team, the customer experience can be catastrophic.
-Your CS reps are responsible for representing your organization, and even though your sales team might be involved in capturing the deal, the CS team is responsible for ongoing satisfaction and customer retention.
+All said, if your customer service team is not trained to be an expert on your product or you don’t have the right person on your team, the consumer experience can be catastrophic.
+Your customer service reps are responsible for representing your organization, and even though your sales team might be involved in capturing the deal, the CS team is responsible for ongoing satisfaction, customer retention, and overall consumer experience.
 As many know, customer acquisition is key, but customer retention is directly proportional to this activity.
-In fact, if you do a simple logical evaluation, it takes any organization more money to acquire new customer than to retain existing customer.
+In fact, if you do a simple logical evaluation, it takes any organization more money to acquire a new customer than to retain existing customer.
 Thus, if you want to retain your customers, you need to ensure you have the best resources on your frontline.